numannaseer/book-site-api/README.md

 or
 nodemon index.js
 ```
-This document contains screenshots of various Requests made to my BOOK-SITE’s Backend REST API.

 The API is developed using “Express js” javascript library  (“Node js” runtime environment).
 “MongoDB”  has been used to store the data related to various collections of BOOK-SITE API database.
 “Mongoose” library is used to make requests to the MongoDB database.